 6.2.6 Describes the relevant environmental baseline conditions, as determined through desk-based reviews of existing information, consultation, and field surveys.
-These sections of the ES may include reference to supplementary information provided as Appendices in Volume 2 and also reference to GIS mapping provided as Drawings in Volume 3.
+May include reference to supplementary information provided as Appendices in Volume 2.
+May also include reference to GIS baseline mapping provided as Drawings in Volume 3.